Parametric/Bindery/README.md

 Projects
 --------
 * **Bindery.Core:**
-  * Contains the static Create factory class
+  * Contains the static `Create` factory class
-  * Contains CommandBase (an abstract base implementation of ICommand)
+  * Contains `CommandBase` (an abstract base implementation of ICommand)
-  * Dependent on the Rx-Linq package
+  * Dependent on the `Rx-Linq` package
 * **Bindery.WinForms:**
-  * Contains an extension method for ISourceBinder that allows bindings to WinForms controls to be created
+  * Contains an extension method for `ISourceBinder` that allows bindings to WinForms controls to be created
-  * Dependent on Bindery.Core and System.Windows.Forms.
+  * Dependent on `Bindery.Core` and `System.Windows.Forms`.

 Assumptions
 -----------
-Full binding functionality requires view models to properly implement INotifyPropertyChanged.
+* A view model is a binding source, an object of any type.
+Full binding functionality requires a view model to properly implement `System.ComponentModel.INotifyPropertyChanged`.
+* A target is a binding target, an object of any type.
+Targets only support limited binding functionality.
+* A control is target that implements `System.Windows.Forms.IBindableComponent`.
+Controls support the full range of binding functionality.
+* A command is an object that implements `System.Windows.Input.ICommand`.

 Code Examples
 -------------